clojurebridge-berlin/drawing/curriculum/first-program.md

 Now that you know a bit about how to write Clojure code, let's look at how to create a standalone application.

 In order to do that, you'll first create a *project*.
-You'll learn how to organize your project with *namespaces*.
 You'll also learn how to specify your project's *dependencies*.
 Finally, you'll learn how to *build* your project to create the standalone application.